HOW TO SAVE ON YOUR NATURAL GAS ENERGY BILL & REDUCE YOUR ENVIRONMENTAL IMPACT

 - Upgrade to a smart Wi-Fi connected thermostat.
 Using its many features, including scheduling and geofencing, can help you save.
-We also offer a $50 rebate on eligible models.

 - Consider the assistance we provide to improve the insulation in your home.
 That works directly to reduce the consumption of natural gas, and we can provide you with rebates through our Home Insulation Program.

 - Air leakage can significantly reduce the comfort and durability of your home, as well as increase your energy costs.
 If there’s a gap or a crack that air can get through, it will.
-If you can see daylight anywhere, you’re inviting in cold air and higher energy bills.
+If you can see daylight anywhere, you’re inviting in outside air and higher energy bills.
 Weatherstripping, including window insulating film and caulking, are staples of good airtightness maintenance.
 Make sure you air seal before starting any major insulation projects.

-- Sometimes small changes can still be a benefit.
+- Sometimes small changes can be a benefit.
 Electrical outlets can allow cold air to sneak in and force you to raise your thermostat setting.
 Insulating foam gaskets for your electrical outlets on exterior walls can help you save.

 So, are you using natural gas efficiently?
 These are just a few tips for minimizing your natural gas use, and we want to help you take these steps.
 Check out our website to learn about our programs and offers, and send our Energy Team an email if you have any questions.